P. J. Crook: Art

 From a studio opposite her house, she manages compositions on a monumental scale — paintings can measure 2 × 4.5 metres and also paints small pictures, some no larger than 10 cm square.
 She works in tinted gesso, acrylic and sometimes in oil on canvas.
 She often paints crowds, either in motion in urban environments or standing still reading newspapers, many of which are on undulating 3D corrugated structures as with 'The Smell of the Horse, the Roar of the Crowd" (coll.
-Cheltenham Art Gallery & Museum),"Other Mothers' Sons" (coll.
+Cheltenham Art Gallery & Museum), "Other Mothers' Sons" (coll.
 Imperial War Museum, London) "Paper Hat" and "The Kiss" (coll.
 Morohashi Museum of Modern Art, Japan).
 These have led onto her three dimensional sculptures mainly constructed out of found objects.

-In 1996, Crook co-starred with musician Toyah Wilcox on the HTV short film Rolinda Sharples: Painted out of History.
+In 1996, Crook co-starred with musician Toyah Willcox on the HTV short film Rolinda Sharples: Painted out of History.
 The production led to a friendship between the two, and later on to Wilcox's husband, King Crimson/ProjeKcts guitarist Robert Fripp.
 Wilcox and Fripp own some of Crook's paintings, and the latter has used them as covers for his group's releases.